Lab-Topology-Builder/LTB-K8s-Backend/docs/contributions/dev-cluster-setup.md

 kubectl create -f https://operatorhub.io/install/metallb-operator.yaml
 ```

-This Operator will be installed in the "operators" namespace and will be usable from all namespaces in the cluster.
+This operator will be installed in the "operators" namespace and will be usable from all namespaces in the cluster.

 After install, watch your operator come up using next command.